theapsgroup/steampipe-plugin-freshservice/docs/tables/freshservice_agent.md

 # Table: freshservice_agent

-Obtain information about Agents from your FreshService instance.
+Obtain information about Agents (operators) of the FreshService instance.

 ## Examples